yaypm/davis-server/setup/Mongo.md

 gpgcheck=0" | sudo tee -a /etc/yum.repos.d/10gen.repo
 ```

-> First add an entry to the local yum repository for MondoDB
+> First, add an entry to the local yum repository for MondoDB

 **Shell**